George Simion: European Union

-On 15 May 2025, Simion said: "We are a Eurorealist group, not Euroskeptic", adding that he embraced the European single market as a driver of wealth for Romanians.
+On 15 May 2025, Simion said: "We're a Eurorealist group, not Eurosceptic!", adding that he embraced the European single market as a driver of wealth for Romanians.
 Among leading politicians in EU member states, he has expressed particular admiration for Italian prime minister Giorgia Meloni, having praised the "Melonisation" of Europe.
 On 14 January 2025, he was elected the vice leader of the ECR party, with Mateusz Morawiecki as leader.

 Russia and Ukraine

 In a December 2020 interview to Radio Europa Liberă România, during the chancellorship of Angela Merkel, Simion warned about external influences on Romania, particularly from Russia, describing the "friendship" between Russia and Germany as a danger to Romania.
 Following the Russian invasion of Ukraine, Simion called Russian president Vladimir Putin a war criminal and said that international sanctions against Russia "were not enough".

 On 18 November 2024, the Security Service of Ukraine imposed a three-year entry ban on Simion for "systematic anti-Ukrainian activities".
 Simion refuted these allegations, asserting that his prohibition was due to his "pro-Romanian activities" and advocacy for the rights of the Romanian minority in Ukraine.
 On 22 November 2024, following the election of Donald Trump as U.S. president, Simion expressed opposition to additional military aid to Ukraine, aligning with Trump's stances and advocated for a negotiated end to Russo-Ukrainian War, which had escalated following the full-scale Russian invasion of Ukraine in February 2022.

 In March 2025, Simion elaborated to the Financial Times: